-Q. What is the difference between a Request for Quotation (RFQ) and a Request for Proposal (RFP)?
+Q. What is the difference between a Invitation to Bid (ITB) and a Request for Proposal (RFP)?

-A. The RFQ is the means of conveying to perspective suppliers a list and description of materials, supplies, services and equipment specifications that the department wants to purchase, and invites price quotations (bids) from suppliers.
-Supplies, materials, services and equipment should be awarded to the lowest responsive and responsible bidder pursuant to a RFQ.
+A. The ITB is the means of conveying to perspective suppliers a list and description of materials, supplies, services and equipment specifications that the department wants to purchase, and invites price quotations (bids) from suppliers.
+Supplies, materials, services and equipment should be awarded to the lowest responsive and responsible bidder pursuant to a ITB.